 The School of Industrial Technology commenced with the establishment of the School of Applied Sciences.
-The School offered the Bachelor of Applied Science programmes in Electronic Science and Technology, Food Science and Technology, and Polymer Science and Technology.

-The name of the School was changed to the School of Engineering Sciences and Industrial Technology.
+The School offered the Bachelor of Applied 1973 Science programmes in Electronic Science and Technology, Food Science and Technology, and Polymer Science and Technology.
+1984 The name of the School was changed to the School of Engineering Sciences and Industrial Technology.
 Hence, the curricula were amended to Bachelor of Engineering (B. Eng) and Bachelor of Technology (B. Tech) to meet the requirement of engineering and industrial technology courses.

-The School was split into:

-- School of Electrical and Electronic Engineering - School of Materials and Mineral Resources Engineering - School of Industrial Technology

-School of Industrial Technology offered Bachelor of Technology programmes in Food Technology, Polymer Science and Technology, Quality Control & Instrumentation, and Wood, Paper and Coatings Technology.

-Polymer Technology and Quality Control & Instrumentation programmes were upgraded into:

-- Polymer Engineering programme - Mechatronic Engineering programme

-Environmental Technology programme was introduced by School of Industrial Technology.

-Wood, Paper and Coatings Technology programme was renamed Bioresource, Paper and Coatings Technology programme.

-Bioprocess Technology programme was introduced by School of Industrial Technology.

-Master of Science (Environmental Science) programme was introduced by School of Industrial Technology.
+1986 The School was split into : - School of Electrical and Electronic Engineering - School of Materials and Mineral Resources Engineering - School of Industrial Technology School of Industrial Technology offered Bachelor of Technology programmes in Food Technology, Polymer Science and Technology, Quality Control & Instrumentation, and Wood, Paper and Coatings Technology.
+2001 Polymer Technology and Quality Control & Instrumentation programmes were upgraded into: - Polymer Engineering programme - Mechatronic Engineering programme 1999 Environmental Technology programme was introduced by School of Industrial Technology.
+2002 Wood, Paper and Coatings Technology programme was renamed Bioresource, Paper and Coatings Technology programme.
+2008 Bioprocess Technology programme was introduced by School of Industrial Technology.
+2018 Master of Science (Environmental Science) programme was introduced by School of Industrial Technology.
+2020 Bioresource, Paper and Coatings Technology programme was renamed Bioresource Technology programme.